 Here are a few top tips to help make your Christmas stress and pain free this year:

 To avoid stress, ensure that your expectations of Christmas are realistic.
 Remember that the ‘perfect family Christmas’ displayed in adverts and on the television are just marketing tools and are not reflective of the average family!

 If drinking alcohol, try drinking soft drinks in-between to keep hydrated.
-Just because there might be a lot of food, chocolate and treats about it does not mean that you have to consume them all immediately.
-Pace yourself, save treats for treats!
-Share your goodies with others, “T’is the season to be giving”, and not to forget -Drink plenty of water.
+Just because there might be a lot of food, chocolate and treats about, it does not mean that you have to consume them all immediately.
+Pace yourself; save treats for treats!
+Share your goodies with others: “‘Tis the season to be giving”, and don’t forget to drink plenty of water.

 Sitting glued to the television for prolonged periods may cause your spine to go into spasm.
 Move around and stretch regularly.
 Ensure your chair has good spinal support and that you are not slouching.